-6. THE DETECT MODULE (LEVEL 2)
+6. THE DETECT MODULE - (LEVEL 2)

 When you open the Detect module for the first time, you may be asked to confirm the data.
-If this happens, click on the green 'CONFIRM' button at the bottom right (circled).
+If this happens, click on the green 'CONFIRM' button at the bottom right of the screen below.